No Code Flows Overview

 Fulfillment Workflows

 Fulfillment Workflows define the procedures followed when a Business Request Item is approved, auto-approved, or rejected.
 These workflows are triggered after the Approval Flow Policy completes.
-Based on the approval outcome, different workflow branches execute specific tasks such as updating systems of record, sending notifications, or performing post-decision activities.

 Flow Execution Process

-- An event occurs (e.g., "Person Leaver")
+- An event occurs (e.g., "Person Leaver" when employee status changes to terminated)

-- The event is added to the Event Inbox
+- The event is added to the Event Inbox queue

 - Each Flow Definition is processed and creates a Business Request